canonical/k8s-snap/docs/src/snap/reference/bootstrap-config-reference.md

 **Type:** `list[string]` <br>
 **Required:** `No` <br>

-The server addresses to be used when `datastore-type` is set to `external`.
+The server addresses, in URL form, to be used when `datastore-type` is set to `external`.

 ### datastore-ca-crt